-A medium tree, growing to a height of 15 m (and forms a lignotuber).
+A medium tree, growing to a height of 15 m – forming a lignotuber.

-It is a common plant in grassy eucalyptus woodland, often near swamps and by streams, growing on relatively good fertility.
+It is a common plant in grassy eucalyptus woodland, often near swamps and by streams, growing on relatively good soil-fertility (e.g., alluvium)

-The capsule is cup-shaped or shortened-spherical, to 5 mm long and wide with the valves near rim level.
+The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
+In this species, the capsule is cup-shaped or shortened-spherical, to 5 mm long and wide with the valves near rim level.
 Seeds are brown or reddish brown, 1.5 to 2 mm long.

 It is found in cold-climate areas on good quality soils near creeks and so it would lend itself to those sorts of environments.
 However, it could be trialled in other areas.
 It is not an overly large tree and so could be trialled in an open landscape or garden.
 May also make a nice street tree.
 May need good water to thrive and likely an enriched soil like alluvium, clay or basalt.